 In April the following year, before the transplant was scheduled to take place, the plaintiff, at the behest of her older sister, sought a second opinion from another leading Massachusetts gastroenterologist.
 The consulting gastroenterologist like the defendant himself, immediately considered Wilson’s Disease as the potential diagnosis of the plaintiff’s on-going liver condition, and promptly noted that Wilson’s Disease should once again be ruled-out as a possible cause of the plaintiff’s cirrhosis.

 The consulting gastroenterologist’s suspicion that the plaintiff may have been suffering from Wilson’s Disease was further buttressed by the fact that the plaintiff had not responded to the long-term immunosuppressive therapy prescribed by the defendant, as is typically seen in patients with auto-immune hepatitis.
-Once again, ceruloplasmin tests were ordered to rule-out or confirm the possibility that the plaintiff was suffering from Wilson’s Disease.
+Once again, ceruloplasmin tests were ordered to rule out or confirm the possibility that the plaintiff was suffering from Wilson’s Disease.
 In addition, a 24-hour urine test was ordered along with additional blood testing, and the plaintiff was instructed to have her eyes examined for the presence of Keiser-Fleisher rings a tell-tale sign of Wilson’s Disease.

-As ordered, plaintiff had her eyes examined for the presence of Keiser-Fleisher rings, which were immediately evident, confirming Wilson’s Disease as the cause of the plaintiff’s end-stage liver failure.
+As ordered, the plaintiff had her eyes examined for the presence of Keiser-Fleisher rings, which were immediately evident, confirming Wilson’s Disease as the cause of the plaintiff’s end-stage liver failure.
 The ceruloplasmin test also came back positive, adding further support to the conclusion that the plaintiff was indeed suffering from Wilson’s Disease and not autoimmune hepatitis as the defendant had acted upon throughout the preceding year.

 Once Wilson’s Disease had been confirmed, the plaintiff was placed on, and promptly responded to the appropriate treatment for Wilson’s Disease and by late July, the plaintiff’s blood tests had improved to the point where liver transplantation was no longer considered necessary.

-The plaintiff contended that the defendant was negligent in two key respects: (1) in failing ensure that the ceruloplasmin test ordered by the defendant to confirm or exclude Wilson’s Disease as a potential cause of the plaintiff’s abnormal liver tests was in fact performed as ordered; and (2) failing to consider other causes of the plaintiff’s abnormal liver tests after her extended course of steroidal therapy failed to demonstrate the improvement typically expected.
+The plaintiff contended that the defendant was negligent in two key respects: (1) in failing to ensure that the ceruloplasmin test ordered by the defendant to confirm or exclude Wilson’s Disease as a potential cause of the plaintiff’s abnormal liver tests was in fact performed as ordered; and (2) failing to consider other causes of the plaintiff’s abnormal liver tests after her extended course of steroidal therapy failed to demonstrate the improvement typically expected.

 As a direct and proximate result of the long-term immunosuppressive medications prescribed by the defendant, including Prednisone and Medrol, the plaintiff sustained permanent body-wide striae, avascular necrosis of both knees, and severe joint pain in her hands and wrists.
 The physician who subsequently evaluated the plaintiff for her bilateral knee complaints concluded that the heavy doses of steroids administered to the plaintiff over the previous year resulted in severe avascular necrosis, (tissue death) of the femoral condyles in both of the plaintiff’s knees.
 As a result of her avascular necrosis, the plaintiff underwent arthroscopic removal of loose bodies, debridement of her femoral condyle, carta cell harvest of her left knee and arthroscopic surgery on her right knee.
 It was also believed that the plaintiff would likely require a total replacement of her right knee at some future point.